ITensor/website/docs/cppv3/classes/diag_itensor.md

   `delta(Index i1, Index i2, ...) -> ITensor`

-  Given an IndexSet, a container convertible to an IndexSet, or two or more indices, returns an ITensor having these indices and diagonal storage.
+  Given an IndexSet, a container of Indices convertible to an IndexSet, or two or more indices, returns an ITensor having these indices and diagonal storage.
   All diagonal elements have the value 1.0.